Scope

 4.3 If advance payment by bank transfer has been agreed, payment is due immediately after conclusion of the contract, unless the parties have agreed on a later due date.

-4.4 When selecting the payment method “SOFORT”, payment is processed via the payment service provider SOFORT GmbH, Theresienhöhe 12, 80339 Munich (hereinafter “SOFORT”).
-In order to be able to pay the invoice amount via “SOFORT”, the customer must have an online banking account activated for participation in “SOFORT”, authenticate themselves accordingly during the payment process and confirm the payment instruction to “SOFORT”.
+4.4 If the payment method “SOFORT” is selected, payment processing is carried out via the payment service provider SOFORT GmbH, Theresienhöhe 12, 80339 Munich (hereinafter “SOFORT”).
+In order to be able to pay the invoice amount via “SOFORT”, the customer must have an online banking account that is activated for participation in “SOFORT”, legitimize himself accordingly during the payment process and confirm the payment instruction to “SOFORT”.
 The payment transaction will be carried out immediately afterwards by “SOFORT” and the customer’s bank account will be debited.
-The customer can find more information about the “SOFORT” payment method on the Internet at https://www.klarna.com/sofort/.
+Further information on the payment method “SOFORT” can be found by the customer on the Internet at https://www.klarna.com/sofort/.

-4.6 When selecting the SEPA Direct Debit payment method, the invoice amount is due for payment after a SEPA Direct Debit mandate has been issued, but not before the deadline for advance information has expired.
-The direct debit will be collected when the ordered goods leave the seller’s warehouse, but not before the deadline for advance information has expired.
-Advance information (“Pre-Notification”) is any communication (e.g. invoice, policy, contract) from the seller to the customer announcing a debit by SEPA Direct Debit.
-If the direct debit is not redeemed due to insufficient account coverage or due to the provision of incorrect bank details, or if the customer objects to the debit although they are not entitled to do so, the customer shall bear the fees resulting from the reversal of the respective credit institution if they are responsible for this.
+4.6 If the SEPA direct debit payment method is selected, the invoice amount is due after a SEPA direct debit mandate has been issued, but not before the deadline for the advance information on the payment has expired.
+The direct debit will be collected when the ordered goods leave the seller’s warehouse, but not before the deadline for the advance information.
+Advance information (“Pre-Notification”) is any communication (e.g. invoice, policy, contract) from the seller to the customer that announces a debit by means of SEPA direct debit.
+If the direct debit is not honored due to insufficient account coverage or due to the indication of incorrect bank details or if the customer objects to the debit, although he is not entitled to do so, the customer shall bear the fees incurred by the chargeback of the respective credit institution, if he is responsible for this.

-4.10 When selecting the credit card payment method, the invoice amount is due immediately upon conclusion of the contract.
-The processing of the credit card payment method is carried out in cooperation with PAYONE GmbH, Lyoner Str.
-9, 60528 Frankfurt/Main, which the seller authorizes to collect claims in its name.
-PAYONE GmbH collects the invoice amount from the customer’s specified credit card account.
-The credit card is charged immediately after the customer’s order is sent in the online shop.
-Even when selecting the credit card payment method via PAYONE GmbH, the seller remains responsible for general customer inquiries, e.g., regarding goods, delivery time, shipping, returns, complaints, withdrawal declarations and submissions, or credits.
+4.10 If the payment method credit card is selected, the invoice amount is due immediately upon conclusion of the contract.
+The payment method credit card payment is processed in cooperation with PAYONE GmbH, Lyoner Str.
+9, 60528 Frankfurt/Main, which the seller authorizes to collect the claim in its name.
+PAYONE GmbH will collect the invoice amount from the customer’s specified credit card account.
+The credit card will be debited immediately after sending the customer’s order in the online shop.
+Even if the payment method credit card payment is selected, the seller remains responsible for general customer inquiries, e.g. about the goods, delivery time, dispatch, returns, complaints, cancellation declarations and submissions or credit notes via PAYONE GmbH.

-4.11 When selecting the credit card payment method, the invoice amount is due immediately upon conclusion of the contract.
-The processing of the credit card payment method is carried out in cooperation with secupay AG, Goethestr.
-6, 01896 Pulsnitz (www.secupay.ag), to whom the provider assigns its payment claim.
-Secupay AG collects the invoice amount from the customer’s specified credit card account.
-In case of assignment, payment can only be made to secupay AG with debt-discharging effect.
-The credit card is charged immediately after the customer’s order is sent in the online shop.
-Even when selecting the credit card payment method via secupay AG, the provider remains responsible for general customer inquiries, e.g., regarding goods, delivery time, shipping, returns, complaints, withdrawal declarations and submissions, or credits.
+4.11 If the payment method credit card is selected, the invoice amount is due immediately upon conclusion of the contract.
+The payment method credit card payment is processed in cooperation with secupay AG, Goethestr.
+6, 01896 Pulsnitz (www.secupay.ag) to which the provider assigns its payment claim.
+Secupay AG will collect the invoice amount from the customer’s specified credit card account.
+In the event of assignment, payment can only be made to secupay AG with debt-discharging effect.
+The credit card will be debited immediately after sending the customer’s order in the online shop.
+Even if the payment method credit card payment is selected, the provider remains responsible for general customer inquiries, e.g. about the goods, delivery time, dispatch, returns, complaints, cancellation declarations and submissions or credit notes via secupay AG.

-4.12 When selecting the payment method credit card via Stripe, the invoice amount is due immediately upon conclusion of the contract.
-Payment processing is carried out by the payment service provider Stripe Payments Europe Ltd., 1 Grand Canal Street Lower, Grand Canal Dock, Dublin, Ireland (hereinafter: “Stripe”).
-Stripe reserves the right to conduct a credit check and to decline this payment method in the event of a negative credit check.
+4.12 If the payment method credit card via Stripe is selected, the invoice amount is due immediately upon conclusion of the contract.
+Payment processing is carried out via the payment service provider Stripe Payments Europe Ltd., 1 Grand Canal Street Lower, Grand Canal Dock, Dublin, Ireland (hereinafter: “Stripe”).
+Stripe reserves the right to carry out a credit check and to reject this payment method in the event of a negative credit check.

-5.1 If the seller offers shipping of the goods, delivery will be made within the delivery area specified by the seller to the delivery address provided by the customer, unless otherwise agreed.
-For the processing of the transaction, the delivery address specified in the seller’s order processing is authoritative.
+5.1 If the seller offers to ship the goods, the delivery will be made within the delivery area specified by the seller to the delivery address specified by the customer, unless otherwise agreed.
+For the processing of the transaction, the delivery address specified in the seller’s order processing is decisive.

 5.4 The seller reserves the right to withdraw from the contract in the event of incorrect or improper self-delivery.
-This only applies in the event that the non-delivery is not the responsibility of the seller and the seller has concluded a specific hedging transaction with the supplier with due diligence.
+This only applies in the event that the non-delivery is not the responsibility of the seller and the seller has concluded a concrete hedging transaction with the supplier with the necessary care.
 The seller will make all reasonable efforts to procure the goods.
-In the event of non-availability or only partial availability of the goods, the customer will be informed immediately and the consideration will be refunded without delay.
+In the event of non-availability or only partial availability of the goods, the customer will be informed immediately and the consideration will be refunded immediately.

 5.5 Self-collection is not possible for logistical reasons.